blakesmods/web/apps/web/content/docs/1.20/extendedcrafting/singularities.md

 category: Extended Crafting
 ---

-Extended Crafting allows you easily add your own Singularities.
+Extended Crafting allows you easily add your own singularities.

 ## Adding Singularities

-To add a singularity, you just need to add a singularity json file to the /config/extendedcrafting/singularities directory.
+To add a singularity, you just need to add a singularity JSON file to the /config/extendedcrafting/singularities directory.

 ### The Singularity File

-This section will go over the values available to use in a Singularity json.
-Syntax can be inferred from the example json below.
+This section will go over the values available to use in a Singularity JSON.
+Syntax can be inferred from the example JSON below.

 | Field                   | Required | Description                                                                                                      |
 |-------------------------|----------|------------------------------------------------------------------------------------------------------------------|